 Cleaning Fee: Any clean-up following use of a room that requires staff to get the room clean and ready for the next group or puts a room out of commission until damage is repaired will be billed for staff and/or workmen time at their rate of pay, as well as materials and supplies.

 Section 5.
 Food and Drink

 The guidelines for food and drink in the Library are light snacks and beverages with secure lids may be consumed in most places in the Library.
 The only place where food is not allowed in the main and children’s areas are around the computers, where only beverages with secure lids are allowed.
 No hot snacks or meals are allowed.
 Light snacks are defined as food eaten by hand that require no utensils and do not impede other people’s enjoyment of the Library (no strong odors or excessively loud).
-Library staff who enforce this policy has the discretion to decide if a food item is considered a snack and may be eaten in the open spaces of the Library.
+Library staff who enforce this policy has the discretion to decide if a food item is considered a snack and may be eaten in the Library.

 Section 6.
 Inappropriate Use and Breaking Policy or Guidelines

 The Library has the discretion to temporarily or permanently ban any individual, group, organization or business that does not use a room, its furnishings or equipment in the way they are intended or in a way that causes damage.